 Towards a Gender Transformative Organization

 Internews believes that access to information is a root solution to many of the world’s problems.
 It enables women and men to participate in civic discourse, stand up for their rights, influence policy and social norms, and hold governments to account.

 When women's voices are heard, when women produce the news, the information we all consume improves.

-- Ensure safe access to information for women and girls in some of the world’s most challenging places
+- Ensure safe access to information for women, girls and marginalized groups in some of the world’s most challenging places;

-- Empower women by building their leadership in the media, information and communications technology fields
+- Advance women’s leadership in the media, information and communications technology fields;

 - Improve the information we all consume by promoting more stories produced by, for and about women and girls; and

 - Involve men as active participants and help men challenge gender inequality, discriminatory gender norms and stereotypical gender roles.